Shamit187/markdown-to-html/markdown.md

-# Markdown to HTML

-This is the heading

-## This is a subheading

-Well u see.. life sucks

-> So here is a quote

----

-Hello, guys!
-This is a markdown file.
-This is going to be converted to HTML.
+# Comment Test

+This is a test of comments in markdown.
+This is a (comment)(Hello This is the hidden information).
+That is (all)(another hidden message).